andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 well for that.
 And there's something about country music that speaks to the heart of this crazy experiment we have been living in this country"

-"People think I'm teasing people with the country music, criticizing America, saying that I hate this country.
+"People think I'm teasing with the country music, criticizing America, saying that I hate this country.
 But I love this country, we have a lot of great things going for us, we definitely have our flaws, but there's a lot to be proud of and a lot we can work on to get better."